koenidv/kutelabs/server/README.md

 ## Observability

 The server captures transpilation events in PostHog to track usage, performance, and correlate this with app behavior.
 Errors are reported to Sentry for debugging.

+## Authorization

+Authentication is handled by Clerk, the default authorization scope is required for transpilation and reading/updating user data.

+## Validation

+Due to a bug in bun with blobs.
+Once this is fixed, including @hono/zod-validator will simplify validation.